OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/RefPythonToJava.rst

 Python to Java Tutorial
 =========================

-Overview of Python <-> Java differences from CS2064 provided by John Wenskovitch: Python to Java Comparison
+Students can optionally review the Python <-> Java differences from CS2064 provided by John Wenskovitch: Python to Java Comparison

+This is recommmended for students who have a python background but not much java experience.

 Code blocks